read-write-web/banana-wiki/Scripting-with-Ammonite.md

 So now we have downloaded the Turtle, we just need to parse it into a graph and point onto a node of the graph (a `PointedGraph`) to explore it.
-(The turtle parser is inherited by the ops defined in the sesame case
-[in the SesameModule](https://github.com/banana-rdf/banana-rdf/blob/series/0.8.x/sesame/src/main/scala/org/w3/banana/sesame/SesameModule.scala)
+(The turtle parser is inherited by the `ops` we imported earlier defined in the sesame case [in the SesameModule](https://github.com/banana-rdf/banana-rdf/blob/series/0.8.x/sesame/src/main/scala/org/w3/banana/sesame/SesameModule.scala)

 ```scala